Satisfactory Academic Progress

 Completion Rate - Quantitative Measure of Progress (PACE)

 Completion Rate: Students are required to maintain an overall completion rate of 67%.
 The completion rate is calculated by dividing the cumulative number of credits successfully completed by the cumulative number of credits attempted.
 Attempted credits include any transfer credits accepted and all credits taken at NTC regardless of whether the student received financial aid or not.
-Successful completion of credits include those earned with an A, B, C, or S. An incomplete grade (I grades) will be treated as unsuccessful for the purpose of SAP.
+Successful completion of credits include those earned with an A, B, C, or S. The following grades are used in computing the percentage of course work completed: A, B, C, D, F, NS, W, WCV, I, S, U, and TR.
+Unsatisfactory grades can be replaced by retaking a course; however, any forgiven grade will still be counted toward the quantitative and qualitative SAP calculations.
+Grades of AU (audit) are not used in computing the percentage of coursework completed, nor do they count towards GPA.

 |Maximum Timeframe and Examples: Program||Credits Required for Graduation||Maximum Credits (including transfer credits)|